 - In a study conducted by Kelman, Finne, et al., [2] the authors evaluated the storm impact to ESRD patients.
 Nearly half the study group patients received early dialysis prior to Sandy's landfall, however there were still increases in ED visits, hospitalizations and 30-day mortality among the study group, but not in comparison groups.
 An article by McGinley [28] quantified the cost of post-disaster hospital dialysis visits, "After Hurricane Ike, it was estimated that the cost of ESRD patients presenting to the ED for dialysis instead of their usual facility was, on average, \$6,997 per visit.
 Those ESRD patients who did not require dialysis were billed \$482 on average." - Lurie, Finne, et al., [20] conducted a retrospective cohort analysis, using claims data from the Centers for Medicare and Medicaid Services Datalink Project.
 The authors found that patients who received early dialysis had 20% lower odds of having an emergency department visit or 21% hospitalization in the week of the storm and 28% lower odds of dying within 30 days.
-ASPR released this data along with recommendations to dialysis facilities to schedule early dialysis when possible prior to a storm or other disaster, when warning is available. - In a study conducted by ASPR [7], the authors conducted an emergency drill and found that Medicare claims data was 93% accurate in identifying individuals using a home oxygen concentrator or ventilator.
+ASPR released this data along with recommendations to dialysis facilities to schedule early dialysis when possible prior to a storm or other disaster, when warning is available.

+- In a study conducted by ASPR [7], the authors conducted an emergency drill and found that Medicare claims data was 93% accurate in identifying individuals using a home oxygen concentrator or ventilator.
 Authors concluded that the drill findings suggest claims data can be useful in improving preparedness and response for electricity dependent populations.
-HHS recently released the emPOWER mapping program that allows emergency managers and public health officials access to de-identified claims data to determine the population affected by utility failures. - In an editorial authored by Hick, Hanfling, Courtney and Lurie, [8] the authors applied the emergency management cycle to supply shortage decisions and discuss the recent adoption of key stewardship actions, such as sharing, conserving, substituting, adapting, reusing, and reallocating.
+The HHS emPOWER Map provides monthly de-identified totals of Medicare claims submitted for one or more of the fourteen types of life-maintaining or saving electricity-dependent durable medical and assistive equipment (DME) and certain implanted electricity-dependent cardiac devices, at the national, state, territory, county, and ZIP Code levels.
+Users have the ability to create unique aggregations by geography and export the data, as well as the ability to access historical HHS emPOWER Map datasets for further analysis.
+When combined with real-time severe weather and hazard maps, the HHS emPOWER Map gives communities the power to anticipate, plan for, and address the needs of this population prior to, during, and after an incident, emergency, or disaster. - In an editorial authored by Hick, Hanfling, Courtney and Lurie, [8] the authors applied the emergency management cycle to supply shortage decisions and discuss the recent adoption of key stewardship actions, such as sharing, conserving, substituting, adapting, reusing, and reallocating.
 These are the key components of the IOM's standards of care guidelines for catastrophic emergencies and have been adapted by ASTHO for use during drug-shortage events, including the recent peritoneal dialysis solution shortage.